 Feel free to add seeds, nuts, or even cooked quinoa for some added protein.

-Place wedges on a parchment lined baking sheet and bake for 16-20 minutes.
+Place wedges on a parchment-lined baking sheet, spaced 2 inches apart, let thaw, and bake for 18-24 minutes.

-1/2 cup cold butter- sliced into 8 pieces
+- 1/2 cup cold butter- sliced into 8 pieces ( or vegan butter)

-1/3 C milk or cream (plus more if necessary)
+- 1/3 cup milk or cream (or nut milk, plus more if necessary)

 1 beaten egg, for brushing, optional

-Line a 8 inch cake pan with plastic wrap and fill with 2 Cups blackberries.
-If your berries are very tender, freeze before hand, this way they will hold their shape a little better.
+- Line an 8-inch cake pan with parchment and fill with 2 cups fresh berries.
+If your berries are very tender, freeze for 30-60 minutes beforehand, this way they will hold their shape ( and not smash) a little better.

-Spread the dough over the blackberries and press down gently, into all the corners.
-Cover with plastic wrap and place in the freezer over night, or for 4 hours.
+- Spread the dough over the berries and press down gently, into all the corners with your fingers.
+Place in the freezer for 2 hours.

-Preheat oven to 400F.
-Remove from freezer, remove saran, invert on cutting board.
-Let sit 15-20 minutes or longer until thawed enough to cut.
+- Preheat oven to 400F.
+Remove dough from the freezer and invert on cutting board.
+Let sit a few minutes or longer until thawed enough to cut.
 Cut into 8 equal size pie shape wedges.
 Brush with beaten egg (optional).
-Place on parchment lined baking sheet, and bake for 18-20 minutes, until golden brown.
+Space them 2 inches apart (they will puff and spread a bit) on parchment-lined baking sheet, let thaw 20-30 minutes and bake for 25 minutes or until golden brown.

-While baking, make glaze.
+- While baking, make the glaze.
 Stir sugar into lemon juice in a small pot on the stove until dissolved.
 Whisk in butter (optional).
 Set aside.
 Drizzle over warm scones.